sketchplugins/plugin-directory/README.md

 - [Lazy Styles Generator](https://github.com/lazybearcreations/sketch-lazy-styles-generator#readme), by Adam Bruzon: Generate shared layer and text styles using the name of the selected layer as the name of the generated style.
 - [lazyboards](https://github.com/lazybearcreations/sketch-lazyboards), by Adam Bruzon: Artboard tools to help you with tedious batch tasks.
 - [Library Replacer](https://github.com/sketch-hq/library-replacer-sketchplugin), by Sketch: Quickly replace instances of shared Symbols and Styles.
-- [Library Audit](https://github.com/naughtandcross/sketch-library-audit), by Colby Grenier: Export Symbol and Shared Style data from any Sketch Library to CSV.
 - [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library
 - [Light Switch](https://github.com/TheBerriman/lightswitch-sketch), by Samuel Berriman: Toggle between Light or Dark symbols and text/layer styles.
 - [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme